-Every so often the game does change things up by throwing an enemy at you that can only be killed on dry land and heals in water, there are throwables scattered some times, and destructible environments to make killing groups a little easier.
+Every so often the game does change things up by throwing an enemy at you that can only be killed on dry land and heals in water, there are throwables scattered sometimes, and destructible environments to make killing groups a little easier.
 Once a battle is over you level up and can collect items.
 These items randomize as you approach them with a slot machine-style spin and range from weapons, armor, and crafting items.

 Weapons and armor work a little differently here as you won’t really buy weapons after the first 10 chapters and instead just upgrade the weapons you pick up, and the same goes for armor.
 I always found a more powerful weapon from a boss or tough enemy and never had issues with that.
 Thankfully there’s an auto-equip feature, which I love in JRPGs, and does a good job making sure everyone gets what makes them the strongest.
 I never really had to manually equip anything.

-Outside of combat there are some optional chapters you can complete, but honestly they’re a complete waste of time as the items you get aren’t much better from what you will get during the story and there are no extra plot paths or anything like that.
-It’s literally just to level up a little bit, but even grinding isn’t needed in this game as you level up so quickly during the story.
+Outside of combat there are some optional chapters you can complete, but honestly, they’re a complete waste of time as the items you get aren’t much better than what you will get during the story and there are no extra plot paths or anything like that.
+It’s literally just to level up a little bit, but even ground isn’t needed in this game as you level up so quickly during the story.
 Most of the story is progressed by entering rooms, talking to people, or leaving and coming back to the main castle, most NPCs give you clues as to where to go so that was never a huge problem.
 There really isn’t much to explore here as many areas repeat a few times and the castle area is rather small equaling to the size of a market center in most games.
 I wish I could have traveled around more, but the story explains why you don’t really go anywhere and it makes sense.

 Let’s talk about the production values a bit.
 The game looks fantastic for a Wii game with lots of detail, good lighting effects, and huge vistas, but it comes at a huge price.
 The game slows down to single-digit frames constantly whenever the camera pans out too far or you get a vista shot.
 Even during combat when there are a lot of effects on screen the game crawls and makes things frustrating as the controls don’t respond during these times.
 There’s tons of horrible aliasing and the textures are muddy because Mistwalker tried pushing the system way too far.
 It still looks great but also looks bad because you can see the Wii struggle so hard just to render a single face on the screen and it looks like a GameCube game at best.
 The voice acting is actually pretty decent for a localized JRPG and like I said earlier, the story is just amazing and memorable.